MAROOCHYDORE SURF LIFE SAVING CLUB

 NATIONAL CHAMPIONS

-In 1959, Maroochydore SLSC ‘capped’ the first Australian champion to return home victorious from a national competition.
+In 1959, Maroochydore SLSC ‘capped’ the first Black Swan to return home victorious from a national Australian Championships.

 CAPPED MEMBERS